andrew-codes/community-board/README.md

 # Running for Development

-When running in development, the server and cient components will be hot-reloadable.
+When running in development, the server and client components will be hot-reloadable.
 Any changes made to the application should not require a restart of the server and should push to the client browser.

 ```bash